Why avoid “made in China”?

 What Can One Do?

 You may be thinking to yourself – that boycott is impossible – everything is made in China.
 Yes, a lot of items are, but it is possible to fight the good fight.
 We’ve been avoiding Chinese goods for several years now (including during registering for our wedding).
 We have found that sometimes when it seems we can only find Chinese versions of a product that after a long journey, we end up with incredible products which we never would have found if not for our boycott.
 Two of our hardest items to find were a new phone and a briefcase.
 Our Panasonic cordless works great and was not made in China.
-And one of Ken’s favorite purchases of all time is a Trager briefcase (made in the USA).
+And one of Ken’s favorite items is a Tom Bihn briefcase (made in the USA).

 Some Chinese manufacturers are trying to disguise where their products are made.
 If it says “made in Hong Kong”, that is still China.
 If it has an American flag on the product, look closely – it may still be made in China.